GET MY FREE E-BOOK HERE

 How to spot a vacant or absentee home

-You don't need to be certain on the street.
-Your only job while driving is to flag candidates fast.
-Confirmation happens at your desk.
-Here are the signals I train my team to scan for at 15 mph:
+You do not need to be certain on the street.
+Your only job while driving is to flag candidates fast, and confirmation happens later at your desk.
+Here are the signals I train my team to scan for at 15 mph.

-Dead, overgrown, or knee-high grass while neighbors are mowed
+• Dead, overgrown, or knee-high grass while the neighbors are mowed.

-Newspapers, flyers, or packages piled on the porch
+• Newspapers, flyers, or packages piled up on the porch.

-No curtains or blinds — you can see straight through the house
+• No curtains or blinds, so you can see straight through the house.

-Taped, boarded, or broken windows; tarp on the roof
+• Taped, boarded, or broken windows, or a tarp on the roof.

-No trash bins out on collection day; no cars, ever
+• No trash bins out on collection day, and no cars, ever.

-Tag every one of these.
-Take a quick photo.
-Move on.
-Do not knock yet, do not research on the curb — you'll lose your route rhythm.
+Tag every one of these, take a quick photo, and move on.
+Do not knock yet and do not research on the curb, because you will lose your route rhythm.
 A focused agent can pin 30 to 50 candidate addresses in a single 90-minute drive.
 One good route a week feeds a pipeline for months.

 How to find the owner of a vacant house

 This is the step that separates agents who get listings from agents who just take a nice drive.
 Every U.S. county publishes property ownership records online for free.
-Here's the exact workflow:
+Here is the exact workflow.

 1. Pull the parcel.
-Search the address on your county tax assessor or land-records site.
-You'll get the owner of record and their tax mailing address.
+Search the address on your county tax assessor, land-records, or GIS mapping site.
+You get the owner of record and their tax mailing address.

 2. Flag absentee status.
-Mailing address ≠ property address means the owner lives elsewhere.
-Move these to the top of your list — they're motivated and rarely contacted.
+A mailing address that differs from the property address means the owner lives elsewhere.
+Move these to the top of your list, because they are motivated and rarely contacted.

 4. Skip-trace for a phone.
 Run the owner name through your MLS public-records tool, a service like PropStream or BatchLeads, or ask your title rep. Now you can call, not just mail.

-I keep a simple spreadsheet: address, owner name, mailing address, absentee yes/no, estimated equity, phone, and touch log.
-That sheet is the actual asset — not the drive.
+I keep a simple spreadsheet: address, owner name, mailing address, absentee yes or no, estimated equity, phone, and touch log.
+That sheet is the actual asset, not the drive.
 The drive just fills it.
+To find motivated owners even faster, predictive analytics tools can flag likely sellers before you ever get in the car.

 The 4-touch outreach sequence (with scripts)

 One touch is not a campaign.
 It takes three to five contacts before most owners respond, even motivated ones.
-Here's the sequence I run, with the actual language.
+Here is the sequence I run, with the actual language.
+Read them out loud and adapt them to your voice and market.

-"Hi [Name] — I work with homeowners in [Neighborhood] and noticed your property at [Address] appears unoccupied.
+"Hi [Name], I work with homeowners in [Neighborhood] and noticed your property at [Address] appears unoccupied.
 Empty homes quietly cost their owners hundreds a month in taxes, insurance, and upkeep.
-I'd be glad to send you a free, no-obligation report on what it would sell for in today's market — no pressure either way.
+I would be glad to send you a free, no-obligation report on what it would sell for in today's market, no pressure either way.
 You can reach me directly at [Phone]."

-"Hi [Name], this is Saad — I sent you a note about your property on [Street].
-I'm not calling to pressure you on anything.
+"Hi [Name], this is Saad.
+I sent you a note about your property on [Street].
+I am not calling to pressure you on anything.
 I work that area constantly and I just want to make sure you know what the home is worth right now, because the equity may have moved a lot since you bought.
 Would a quick written estimate be helpful?"

 "Following up on [Address].
 A similar home two streets over just sold for $[X].
-If the timing's ever right, I can handle everything remotely so you never have to travel back.
-Here's my direct line: [Phone]."
+If the timing is ever right, I can handle everything remotely so you never have to travel back.
+Here is my direct line: [Phone]."

 If the owner is local and unreachable, knock once.
-Leave a handwritten note with a comp and your card if no answer.
-One visit only — you're an agent, not a debt collector.
+Leave a handwritten note with a comp and your card if there is no answer.
+One visit only, because you are an agent, not a debt collector.

 Notice every touch opens with their cost, not your services, and offers value with zero ask.
-You are the only person contacting this owner who isn't trying to buy the house cheap.
-That contrast is your entire advantage — protect it.
+You are the only person contacting this owner who is not trying to buy the house cheap, and that contrast is your entire advantage.
+For the mail pieces, my farming letter templates give you proven copy.
+The door knocking scripts cover touch four, and a real follow-up system keeps every owner moving through the sequence.

 How to plan profitable driving routes